atrisovic/weather-panel.github.io/_sources/content/working-with-data-product.md

 The answers to the first two questions above are easily found on the website of each dataset.
 The third question is more complex - the [UCAR Climate Data Guide](https://climatedataguide.ucar.edu) introduced above is a good first place to look.
 A [Google Scholar](https://scholar.google.com/) search of the form `[data product name] validation OR evaluation OR bias OR uncertainty` may be useful as well.

 (content:best-and-chirps)=
-## Getting Started with an Observational Data Product: BEST and CHIRPS
+## Getting started with an observational data product: BEST and CHIRPS

 Say you're looking at agriculture in Ethiopia.
 You would like both temperature and precipitation data (remember the [warning on hydrological variables](content:warning-on-hydrological)), and would like to use observational datasets.
 You consider BEST for temperature due to their daily output and CHIRPS, a hybrid station-satellite data product, for precipitation because you found [literature](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/qj.3244) specifically examining its biases in your region of interest.